pvigier/pvigier.github.io-jekyll/_posts/2019-09-22-vagabond-exploring-the-world.md

 <!--more-->

-# Moving in the world
+# Moving in the World

 The first goal was to be able to move a character in a generated world.
 To do that, I had to plug the [world generator]({{ site.baseurl }}{% post_url 2019-05-26-vagabond-generating-tiles %}) with the rest of the game engine.
 Then, displaying the world and the character was just creating some nodes in the scene graph.